Coffee is fantastic!

 Now that your grinder is ready to go, we need to make sure you have the right amount of coffee.
 There are two ways to go about this:

-- 2 tablespoons of whole bean coffee per 1 cup of water
+- 1-2 tablespoons of whole bean coffee per 1 cup of water (depending on how strong you want it)

 - 9 grams of coffee per 1 cup of water (166 milliliters of water)